Interventional radiologist Steve Ferrara, MD, has released fundraising totals from his first quarter as a congressional candidate.

 RADPAC has also endorsed Dr. Ferrara’s campaign: “The radiology community enthusiastically supports Dr. Ferrara as a physician, a health policy expert and someone whose lifelong commitment to service means that he will be an effective advocate for our patients in Washington.
 We're delighted to see his campaign off to such a strong start,” RADPAC Chair Geraldine McGinty, MD, FACR.

 Ferrara was born and raised in Phoenix before joining the U.S. Navy at the outset of the first Gulf War.
 As a combat doctor, he pioneered new lifesaving therapies on the battlefields of Afghanistan.
 As the Navy’s chief medical officer, he ran a military health care system that cared for over 9.5 million active and retired service members and their families around the world.
-He is now practices interventional radiology at a Veterans Administration hospital in Phoenix.
+He is now practices interventional radiology at a Veterans Affairs hospital in Phoenix.

 To learn more about Dr. Ferrara’s campaign, visit Ferrara’s website to learn more about his campaign.